solitontech/software-practices-metrics-tool/server/README.md

 # Software Practices Metrics Tool

-This repository contains the backend code for API's related to Software Practices Metrics tool.
+This repository contains the backend code for API's related to software practices metrics tool.

 ## Dependencies Used